UP | HOME

 Table of Contents

-Here is a demonstration of how to use TREXIO to write the nuclear coordinates of a water molecule to a file.
-It shows the basic steps involved in opening a file, writing the data, and closing the file, as well as the necessary TREXIO functions to perform these actions.
+This example demonstrates how to write the nuclear coordinates of a water molecule to a file using TREXIO.
+It covers the basic steps involved in opening a file, writing data, and closing it, as well as the necessary TREXIO functions to perform these actions.

 #include <stdio.h>